edugmenes/nekt-data-engineering/README.md

 - Build reports in Power BI

 The original solution consisted of:
-- A custom Python script
+- A custom Python ETL API
 - Executed via a scheduled job in GCP
-- Direct extraction through APIs
+- Direct extraction through ClickUp endpoints
 - Manual load into BigQuery

 ## ⚠️ Identified Problems